ares/chef-projects_foreman_development/README.md

   * uses password stored as node attribute in cleartext
   * relies on projects cookbook which disables selinux

+Local libvirt setup with provisioning won't work on RHEL 6 or CentOS 6 because they lack some software we need (NM, polkit, firewalld).
+You can still use it for installing Foreman with plugins on these platforms though.

+There's similar limitation for SSL client authentication of smart proxy because of too old nginx that does not support ssl_trusted_certificate.
+You might need to setup trusted hosts if you need to allow this communication.

 TODO in future:
   * customizable project owner and branch so you could simply use it to prepare setup with branches of other contributors
   * make certificate customizable through attributes